ytoyama/robocar/notes.md

 Substitue the name of package you want for the <package name>.

 # Creating a symbolic link to a missing library
-Somehow the linker, ld could not find the installed library, /usr/lib/i386-linux-gnu/libxml.so.2 .
+The linker, ld differentiates the installed library, /usr/lib/i386-linux-gnu/libxml2.so.2 from libxml2.so .
-So I created a symbolic link to it in the directory where RoboCar's libraries are with the following command.
+So I created a symbolic link to it in the same directory with the following command.
 ```
+$ cd /usr/lib/i386-linux-gnu
-$ ln -s /usr/lib/i386-linux-gnu/libxml.so.2 ~/lib/zmp/libxml2.so
+$ ln -s libxml2.so.2 libxml2.so
 ```